ChengZhongShen/Advanced_Lane_Lines/README.md

 [ 1.96100345e-04 -2.96906479e-01  1.12235500e+03]
 ```

-to visualize the search result and fit polynomial, use `fit_polynomial()` function. the visualized result as below. show the search window/lane pixels/fit polynimial.
+To visualize the search result and fit polynomial, use `fit_polynomial()` function. the visualized result as below. show the search window/lane pixels/fit polynimial.

 ![alt text](./examples/test6_searched.png)

 #### 5. Calculate the radius of curvature of the lane and the position of the vehicle with respect to center.

-the cacualtion is done in the `cal_curv.py`, the function `measure_curv()` used to calculate radius.
+The cacualtion is done in the `cal_curv.py`, the function `measure_curv()` used to calculate radius.

-first, transform the lane piont from pixels to meters.
+Firstly, transform the lane piont from pixels to meters,
 ```python
 # Transform pixel to meters
 leftx = leftx * xm_per_pix